-- 9.3.
-Should a system not export the proprietary software with the images then the supplier of the system should make available to Police, free of charge, any application required to view the images. - 9.4.
-The replay software should allow the investigator to search the pictures quickly, effectively and see all the information contained in the picture and associated with it. - 9.5.
-Consideration should be given to the need for the authorities to seize the recording equipment or elements of it, such as the HDD. - 9.6.
-To ensure a station remains fully operational from a CCTV monitoring and recording perspective should a large and significant seizure occur, it is strongly recommended that the station operator and BTP should undertake a joint security risk assessment for all security designated Category A & B stations.
-The security risk assessment should cover but not be limited to:- - The risk of a mass data request being made which affects some/all of the stations managed by the operator at the same time. - The CCTV system configuration. - Networking. - Data access arrangements for BTP (or security services). - Spares holding supply chain and availability (either held by operator or supplier/maintainer). - 9.7.
-The recommended spares held by the operator or their supplier will be determined by the outcome of the security risk assessments.
+- 8.1 The data export system should: - Allow exporting of images to suitable digital storage media e.g. DVD, external HDD, etc. - Export all propriety software required for playback should onto the storage media by default (where not possible the proprietary software with the images then the supplier. of the system should make available to Police, free of charge, any application required to view the images). - Be capable of exporting a system event log or audit trail along with the pictures to help establish the integrity of the images and system. - Have replay software that allows the investigator to search the pictures quickly, effectively and see all the information contained in the picture and associated with it. - 8.2 Consideration should be given to the need for the authorities to seize the recording equipment or elements of it, such as the HDD. - 8.3 To ensure a station remains fully operational from a CCTV monitoring and recording perspective should a large and significant seizure occur, it is strongly recommended that the station operator for all stations designated at Category A & B should have sufficient hard drives to enable the system(s) to continue to fully function and record.

-10. DOWNLOADING PROCESSES
+9. DOWNLOADING PROCESSES

-- 10.1.
-This Section describes the ideal processes for downloading (also termed exporting) CCTV images for routine enquiries and major incidents. - 10.2.
-Appropriate processes and procedures8 should be in place to ensure that the routine download and download for major incidents are fully understood by all staff.
-System owners should put in place arrangements with the police so that images may be routinely exported in a timely fashion. - 10.3.
-A key issue for operators is that the requirement to undertake downloads, in the absence of dedicated data profilers, may take staff away from their primary function e.g. the knock on effect on station and/or control room staff.
+9.1 Appropriate processes and procedures7 should be in place to ensure that the routine download and download for major incidents are fully understood by all staff.
+System operators should put in place arrangements with the police so that images may be routinely exported in a timely fashion .Operators of systems should consider that in the absence of dedicated data profilers, staff may be away from their primary function whilst undertaking the download(s).